10 Pro Tips for a Captivating Presentation Design

 • Videos: Integrate short video clips to bring your point home.
 I once included a 30-second video testimonial from a happy customer.
 That clip transformed the energy in the room and shifted my audience’s perception of my services.

-Incorporating visual storytelling allows you to break the monotony of slides filled with text.
+Incorporating visual storytelling helps break the monotony of slides filled with text.
 It engages multiple senses, making your presentation design more memorable.

 Effective Use of Colours and Fonts